Supporting farmers to reduce on-farm emissions

 - would enable new products and features that improve farm management and reporting.

-Having a standard method will also enable new products and features that improve farm management and reporting.
+Having a standard method also enables new products and features that improve farm management and reporting.

 Using the methodology

-The first version of the methodology (released 13 December 2024) includes current science.
+The first version of the methodology includes current science.
 New technologies will be added to annual updates as they become available.

 The method was released in 2 formats: